NicoHood/HoodLoader2/Readme.md

 The great thing about this is that you actually have **two fully Arduino compatible Microcontrollers in one Arduino Uno/Mega board**
 – the board most of you already own.
 Your **main MCU (328/2560) is still reprogrammable** if you enter bootloader mode.
 **All you need for this is a normal Arduino Uno/Mega R3 and some cables** to install the new HoodLoader2.
+Please __read the readme carfully__ to avoid any problems.
+You will find most of the answers to your questions in the readme.

 **See http://nicohood.wordpress.com/ for more tutorials, projects and contact.**